kjosib/sophie/README.md

 Some things are in progress:

-* The ability to create new agents under program control
-* SDL bindings (via PyGame for now)
+* SDL bindings (via PyGame for now).
+See for example this [graphical mouse-chaser](https://github.com/kjosib/sophie/blob/main/examples/games/mouse.sg).

 Certain things are not started yet: